 What is live steel?

 Live steel is any metal sharpened that can cut.
-For metal swords, the blade must be as blunt as spoon.
+For metal swords, the blade, including the tip, must be as blunt as spoon.

 Where can I put my weapon (that's not approved) if I do not have a car or a hotel room?

 At the bag check in West Hall.
-There is a fee so be forewarned and prepare ahead of time.
+There is a $5 fee for such props, so be forewarned and prepare ahead of time.